Use Case 2 min read

 Upload your image

 Drop a JPG, PNG, or WebP file.
-The original dimensions are displayed immediately.
+The tool automatically resizes to exactly 300×300 pixels.

 4

-Click resize and download your 300×300 image immediately.
+Click resize and download your 300×300 PNG immediately.
+Ready for exam portals, profile uploads, and product thumbnails.

 🔒